dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 * Uncover **data leak** in your dataset.
 {{< /notice >}}

-Additionally, I trained a deep learning classification model on the clean data using Fastai.
+If you're interested to learn more, I've trained a deep learning classification model on the clean version of the data using [Fastai](https://www.fast.ai/).
 View the training notebook [here](https://github.com/dnth/fastdup-manage-clean-curate-blogpost/blob/main/train_clean.ipynb).
-The performance on the validation set is approximately 94.9% comparable to the [winning solutions of the competition](https://medium.com/@afzalsayed96/1st-place-solution-for-intel-scene-classification-challenge-c95cf941f8ed).
+The accuracy on the validation set is approximately **94.9%** - comparable to the [winning solutions of the competition](https://medium.com/@afzalsayed96/1st-place-solution-for-intel-scene-classification-challenge-c95cf941f8ed) (96.48% with ensembling).

 I hope you've enjoyed and learned a thing or two from this blog post.
 If you have any questions, comments, or feedback, please leave them on the following Twitter/LinkedIn post or [drop me a message](https://dicksonneoh.com/contact/).